Karen Mossberger: Career

 In addition to her publications in peer reviewed journals and chapters in edited volumes, Mossberger has published several books.
 In 2000 she published The Politics of Ideas and the Spread of Enterprise Zones, of which she was the sole author.
 The book studies how the concept of enterprise zones spread in the United States, using the tools of policy diffusion.
 Mossberger focuses on five states from 1981 to 1993: Indiana, Massachusetts, Michigan, New York, and Virginia.
-As part of the her analysis of the diffusion and implementation of this idea throughout several regions, Mossberger also draws conclusions about the dynamics of decision-making in a federalist system, and under what conditions these decisions are rational, boundedly rational, or anarchic.
+As part of her analysis of the diffusion and implementation of this idea throughout several regions, Mossberger also draws conclusions about the dynamics of decision-making in a federalist system, and under what conditions these decisions are rational, boundedly rational, or anarchic.

 In 2013, together with Caroline Tolbert and William Franko, Mossberger published the book Digital Cities: The Internet and the Geography of Opportunity.
 The book defines the notion of "digital citizenship" to capture the extent to which individuals are capable of regularly and effectively using technology related to the internet.
 The authors focus on inequality in peoples' capacities to use internet technologies; Zachary Spicer, in a review of the book, wrote that they demonstrate that "America is falling short in these areas and, as a result, information inequities are developing that could have deep and lasting impacts on the social fabric of the country."
 The book also presents policy suggestions for making digital citizenship more equal.